morristech/trimstray.github.io/_posts/2018-01-21-poprawne_definiowanie_nazw_wlasnych_naglowkow.md

 A także:

-  > _3. Recommendations for Creators of New Parameters [...]
+- 3. Recommendations for Creators of New Parameters:

+  > _[...]
 SHOULD NOT prefix their parameter names with "X-" or similar constructs._

-  > _4. Recommendations for Protocol Designers [...]
+- 4. Recommendations for Protocol Designers:

+  > _[...]
 SHOULD NOT prohibit parameters with an "X-" prefix or similar constructs from being registered. [...]
 MUST NOT stipulate that a parameter with an "X-" prefix or similar constructs needs to be understood as unstandardized. [...]
 MUST NOT stipulate that a parameter without an "X-" prefix or similar constructs needs to be understood as standardized._

 Jednak czy takie zalecenia nie wprowadzają lekkiego zamieszania?
 Moim zdaniem nie ma tragedii w stosowaniu obu sposobów nazewnictwa.
 Co więcej, niekiedy nagłówki z prefiksem `X` są łatwiejsze do interpretacji a ewentualne usunięcie początkowego `X` z nazwy może mieć negatywny wpływ na aplikację.
 Więc by zachować zgodność wstecz, w takim wypadku, należy je zachować.